 You can connect your Elements Catalyst PRO Space with multiple JIRA projects in multiple domains and send stories for development.
 While our integration was primarily built with JIRA Cloud in mind you can also integrate with JIRA server.
-Scroll down for more information.
+At the moment our JIRA integration works one-way, i.e. you can send stories and updates from Catalyst to JIRA but you cannot import stories from JIRA or fetch updates on stories (other than status changes).

 *We do not support connections with JIRA next gen projects yet